This post references CFR Title 49 Parts 300-399 in whole or part

-Direct, common sense and reminds us that we are doing a job we had to acquire a FEDERAL license in order to perform, so act accordingly during a DOT inspection.
+We are doing a job we had to acquire a FEDERAL license in order to perform, so act accordingly during a DOT inspection.

 You have rights, absolutely, but if you are a company driver, you also do not own the truck, which makes all of your actions a bit more ‘under the microscope’, so to say.